-Above: The proportion of Fair Field pupils reaching the new expected levels against national picture in 2016.
-These new measures are not comparable with previous years’ results either nationally or at a school level.
+Above: The proportion of Fair Field pupils reaching the new expected levels against national picture and local Hertfordshire picture in 2017.

 English Grammar, Punctuation and Spelling

-63% of pupils reached the new expected level (termed ‘at standard’).
+76% of pupils reached the new expected level (termed ‘at standard’). (one child has been marked up since the publication of the above graph)

 Pupil premium is additional government funding given to publicly funded schools to raise the attainment of disadvantaged pupils.
 Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
 The aim of Pupil Premium is to provide extra support and resources for these children, with the aim of closing the gap between them and their peers.